rocky-linux/documentation/docs/guides/backup/tar.md

 !!!
 Note

-    In the GNU/Linux world, except for a few exceptions in GUI environments (such as .jpg, .mp4, .gif), most files do not have the concept of extension.
+    In Linux, outside of desktop environments, files do not have the concept of extensions.
 In other words, most files do not require an extension.
-The reason for artificially adding suffixes is to facilitate recognition by human users.
-If the systems administrator sees a `.tar.gz` or `.tgz` file extension, for instance, then he knows how to deal with the file.
+The reason for extensions is to facilitate recognition by human users.
+For instance, if a systems administrator sees a file with a `.tar.gz` or `.tgz` extension, then they know how to deal with the file.

-Operating parameters or types:
+### Operating parameters or types

 | types | describe |
 | :---: | :--- |